-Delegation is important for any company from the security point of view.
-As the business grows, it becomes difficult to keep track of all the specific users with particular admin roles.
-For example, if an employee user gets an admin role that should not be going to that user, the company becomes vulnerable to security breaches.
+Delegation is important for any company from a security point of view.
+As the business grows, it becomes difficult to keep track of all the specific users with admin roles.
+For example, if an employee gets an admin role that should not be going to that user, the company becomes vulnerable to security breaches.

 You can view the roles assigned to all the members in the Azure AD portal to help you scrutinize your deployment and delegate permissions.
-For organizations with multi-tiered IT support system such delegated access could be very useful.
-Because it allows to manage and control the access to WVD at various levels.
+For organizations with multi-tiered IT support systems, such delegated access could be very useful.
+This is because it allows us to manage and control access to WVD at various levels.

 The Components and Values of Delegated Access

 The delegated access model of Windows Virtual Desktop (WVD) is based on the Azure Role-based access control (RBAC) model.
-As the name suggests you can assign the Azure resources to your users, groups and service principals as per the RBAC built-in roles.
-You can create your own custom roles and assign in case the built-in roles do not meet your organization’s requirement.
+As the name suggests, you can assign the Azure resources to your users, groups, and service principals as per the RBAC built-in roles.
+You can create your own custom roles and assign them to users if the built-in roles do not meet your organization’s requirements.

 Different roles of Delegated Access

 The built-in role definitions that you can assign to your users and others are as follows:

 - RDS Owner: can manage everything even access to resources.

 - RDS Contributor: manages everything but does not have access to resources.